Howard the Duck (film): Soundtrack

-The film's score was written by John Barry, although some of it was replaced by material composed by Sylvester Levay (most notably the music for the scene where Howard and Phil fly the ultralight–Barry's original cue is heard on the soundtrack album).
+The film's score was written by John Barry, although some of it was replaced by material composed by Sylvester Levay (most notably the music for the scene where Howard and Phil fly the ultralight—Barry's original cue is heard on the soundtrack album).
 Thomas Dolby wrote the film's songs, and chose the members of Cherry Bomb.
 Actress Lea Thompson performed her own singing for the role, although she states that the filmmakers were unsure as to whether they would keep her vocals in the final film.
 Thompson was required to learn choreography with the band and record the songs so they could be synchronized during filming.
 The final sequence, in which Cherry Bomb performs the film's title song, was shot in front of a live audience at The Warfield in San Francisco.
-The song was co-written by Dolby and George Clinton.
+The song was co-written by Dolby, Allee Willis and George Clinton.
 Gale was choreographed to dance and play guitar as Howard.
 Dolby built a special guitar for Gale to use for rehearsal and filming.

 In 2019, Intrada Records released a 3-disc expansion including the first compact disc release of the original soundtrack album, as well as John Barry's complete score for the film.